Hoosier State Passenger Rail

 Congress voted in 2008 to end federal support for the Hoosier State and other Amtrak routes of less than 750 miles.
-Governor Mike Pence announced in October 2013 that the state of Indiana had partnered with Indianapolis, Crawfordsville, Rensselaer, Lafayette, West Lafayette, Tippecanoe County and Beech Grove to fund Hoosier State operating and capital costs not covered with ticket revenue.
+In October 2013, the state of Indiana partnered with Indianapolis, Crawfordsville, Rensselaer, Lafayette, West Lafayette, Tippecanoe County and Beech Grove to fund Hoosier State operating and capital costs not covered with ticket revenue.
 The tax amnesty program of 2015 will reimburse INDOT up to $6 million for these costs during the current two-year state budget.